I’D LOVE TO SEND YOU A CROCHET & KNIT JOURNAL!

 If you feel the same way, you are really going to love this crochet stitch pattern!

-Red Heart Ombre Yarn might be my new favorite for baby afghans.
+I have soft spot for using Red Heart Ombre Yarn for baby afghans.
 I love the way the color transitions, especially in a smaller project like a crochet baby afghan.
 This is my 4th baby afghan with this delectable line of yarn.
 First we had the Sedge Stitch Baby Afghan, then the Strawberry Lemon Peel Baby Blanket and then the Beneficent Bella Baby Blanket.

 This sweet Crochet Tulip Stitch in Twilight Baby Afghan was crocheted by my niece, Hannah.
 Perfection in an explosion of purple!
 A huge ‘thanks’ to both my nieces (her sister Arabella crochet the Beneficent Bella Baby Blanket).
 I’m blessed to have such sweeties in my life and that they are willing to share their beautiful talent!